asxyzp-psytech/react-render-engine/README.md

 ```

 Where `id` is the identification string of the template layout element which needs to be rendered, `template` is the structured template data which will be used to render the user interface & `inputStyle` is a style object which will be passed to all the child elements from a given node.

+## License
+MIT

+## Credits

+Built from 🇮🇳, for the 🌐, by [psytech.ai](https://psytech.ai).
+For questions or suggestions drop us a mail at asxyzp-@-psytech-dot-ai.